Axiomatizing first-order consequences in independence logic: A system of natural deduction

 \item Identity rule: If $t$ is a term and $x$ and $y$ are variables, then we let

 \item Identity rule: If $A$ is a formula and $x$ and $y$ are variables, then we let

 \end{enumerate} \end{maa}

 Disjunction elimination rule is not sound for independence logic, so we introduce rules 1-4 for disjunction.
-These rules are all derivable in first-order logic.
 Also similar rules for conjunction are easily derivable in this system with an exception that we can derive the correspondent of rule 3 without this new independence atom $x \bot y$ occurring in the derived formula.
 As mentioned before, universal elimination rule does not hold for independence logic, so we introduce rule 5 here which is also derivable in first-order logic.
 Rules 3, 4, 6 and 7 preserve logical equivalence.
+Also note that rule \ref{rule9} is analogous to the chase rule of independence and inclusion atoms in \cite{hankon14}.